Abdallahozaifa/Slide-Master/README.md

 Slide Master is a version of a web slide player that reads lecture slides from a JSON file.
 It is mainly composed of a single iframe, the slide viewer onto which content is injected and managed, a notes section that allows notes to be created for each slide, and a display section that displays the added notes.
 Slide Master has a very friendly user interface and includes features such as specialized notes for each individual slide, auto note saving feature, audio for each individual slide, and fullscreen mode.

 ## Development
+Slide Master is primarly a collection of 4 sections the slide viewer, notes section, display section, and slide master buttons.
+The client side was built with bootstrap for great visuals and textillateJS for eye catching animations.
+The server side was built with NodeJS, ExpressJS, and a json file store.
+ExpressJS is used for the web application framework, and the JSON file store is used for data storage.
+AJAX was used for interaction between the client side and server side.
+A lecture object is being passed back and forth from the client and server and then saved onto a json file store.

 #### Tools Utilized
-Slide Master is primarly a collection of 4 sections the slide viewer, notes section, display section, and slide master buttons.
-The user interface was built with bootstrap for great visuals and textillateJS for eye catching animations.
 <ul>
   <a href="https://jquery.com/"><li>JQuery</li></a>
   <a href="https://github.com/ArekSredzki/node-local-object-store"><li>JSON File Store</li></a>